-Another well-documented way of not writing is to get stuck on tools.
-You don’t need a distraction-free writing text editor or a fancy Moleskine notebook.
-Nor do you need to figure out which blogging software is best or which premium website design to buy.
-Writing workflows and tools are full of intricate details that you can get stuck on.
-There’s a whole advice industry living off your confusion.
-These details don’t matter to beginners.
-Write.
+There’s another well-documented way of not writing: to get stuck on the tools.
+You don’t need a distraction-free writing environment or a fancy Moleskine notebook right now.
+Nor do you need to figure out which blogging software you want and which premium theme to buy.
+Blogging is especially tricky.
+It’s full of intricate details that you can get stuck on.
+There’s a whole advice industry living off of your confusion about these.
+These details don’t matter now.
+Just write.

 Once you have finished your first draft, set it aside for at least a few hours before reading it.
-Promise yourself not to get discouraged.
-You’ll realize that first drafts are most often terrible, as Anne Lamott points out in “Bird by Bird: Some Instructions on Writing and Life”.
+Promise yourself to not get discouraged.
+You’ll realize that first drafts are most often terrible, as Anne Lamott points out in her “Bird by Bird: Some Instructions on Writing and Life”.
 Her book, which focuses on fiction writing, contains nuggets of wisdom for all writers.
 You might enjoy it, I did.

-When you come back to your first draft, resist the temptation to delete it.
-All drafts can be redeemed by editing.
+When you come back to your first draft, resist the temptation to delete it right away.
+Most drafts can be redeemed by rewriting and editing.
 It won’t always make it good to publish or be worth the time… while you’re building up your expertise, you should give it your best anyway.

-Editing is a different skill set than writing.
+Editing is a different skill set.
 It is taxing in a different way: you have to read the text over and over each time looking for different things.
-If you can’t hire an editor or make a deal with a friend to trade services, you’ll have to edit yourself.
-It isn’t ideal but possible.
+If you can’t hire an editor or make a deal with a friend to trade editing services, you’ll have to edit yourself.
+It is possible but not ideal.
 Copyblogger has a very good guide to editing your own work in five steps.
 You should take some distance with the text and with yourself.
 Trim it and trim it some more.
 Look at the style and the form.
 Read it aloud.
 For more details on what to look for and what to do, you can refer to this complete self-editing checklist.

-For web writing, there are a few more things you should always do:
+For web writing, there are a few more things you should always take care of: